 Lower limb power and vertical jump

-The vertical jump is, for a very long time, the ultimate physical test to determine the muscular power of hockey players.
+The vertical jump is, for a very long time, the ultimate physical test to determine the muscular power of field hockey players.
 Does the ability of an individual to jump high mean they have good musclar power?
 Numerous studies have provided a very clear answer to this question.
-NO, muscle power in hockey players can not be defined according to the height of their jump.
+NO, muscle power in field hockey players can not be defined according to the height of their jump.

 First, when “fitness experts” provide the amount of muscle power from the height of a jump, with a flight time or the vertical speed of the hips, they use estimation equations.
 There are a variety of different equations which all come to different results.
 The most popular is probably that of Sayers et al. (1999) :

 Power (W) = 51.9 × H (cm) + 48.9 × weight (kg) – 2007